GVSCAL/tada/docs/source/Dev_details.rst

 Installing Packages
 ====================
-The requirement file is located the .
+The requirement file is located at the source directory.
 You can install all required packages by using pip install like so:

 .. code-block::